IBM/power-up/docs/Build-Introspection.rst

 Building the Introspection Kernel and Filesystem
 ================================================

+*Note:*  Introspection is not yet supported in POWER-Up 2.0

 Introspection enables the clients to boot a Linux mini-kernel and filesystem prior to deployment.
 This allows Cluster Genesis to extract client hardware resource information and provides an environment for users to run configuration